MikitaMikhniuk/test_automation_onliner/README.md

 To run these tests you should have a Python3 installed.

-To run test sequence please use runTests.bat
+1. To run Selenium + Pytest sequence -  please use `run_pytest.bat`
-If you want to run test for several times - please add `--count=YOUR_VALUE_HERE` to the last .bat command

 Test results will be saved into results.html

+2. To run Selenium + BDT sequence -  please use `run_behave.bat`
+Test results will be saved into `reports` folder.